 - Shop on-line and their #1 choice is Amazon1.

-Baby-Boomers were known for:
+Baby-Boomers are known for:

 - Anti-war, civil rights demonstrations/riots.